harshada-lokesh/email-spam-classifier/README.md

 # 📧 Email Spam Classification

 This repository contains a Machine Learning solution to identify and filter spam emails using **Logistic Regression**.
-The model is trained on the SMS/Email Spam Collection dataset to distinguish between legitimate messages ("Ham") and "Spam."
+The model is trained on the SMS/Email Spam Collection dataset to distinguish between legitimate messages ("NOT SPAM") and "SPAM."

 ## 🤖 Model Approach
 The project implements a classic NLP pipeline to transform raw text into numerical data for classification.